 Use it or lose it

 Exercising or stimulating your brain is highly recommended as part of a brain-healthy lifestyle.
-Brain exercises have an impact on brain health thanks to the brain’s plasticity.
-When you exercise or stimulate your brain through new or merely unfamiliar activities, you can trigger changes in the brain, such as an increase of connections between neurons.
+Brain exercises impact brain health, thanks to the brain’s plasticity.
+When you exercise or stimulate your brain through new or unfamiliar activities, you can trigger changes in the brain, such as increased connections between neurons.
 These changes contribute to an increase in what is called your brain reserve.
-Research suggests that the more brain reserve, the more resistant the brain is to age-related or disease-related damages.
+Research suggests that the more brain reserve, the more resistant the brain is to age-related or disease-related damage.

-To better understand brain reserve, consider the following scenario: You are flying in an airplane 1000 feet above the ground.
-Looking down, you see two distinct scenes.
+To better understand brain reserve, consider the following scenario: You fly 1000 feet above the ground in an airplane.
+Looking down, you see two different scenes.
 The first scene is a jungle with so many trees you cannot see the ground.
 The second scene is an island with one palm tree blowing slowly in the wind.

-Indeed, some research has shown that even though brains are diagnosed with Alzheimer’s disease at autopsy due to the presence of neuropathological changes, a significant number of these persons never demonstrated the clinical aspects of the disease in life.
-This is explained one way using the brain reserve concept.
-That is, persons who never manifested Alzheimer’s disease in life, even though they had the neuropathological characteristics in their brains at autopsy, had built up brain reserve to fight off or delay the onset of the disease.
+Indeed, some research has shown that even though brains are diagnosed with Alzheimer’s disease at autopsy due to neuropathological changes, a significant number of these persons never demonstrated the clinical aspects of the disease in life.
+That is because they had built up brain reserve to fight off or delay the onset of the disease.